All Episodes

 And that's why there should have been a coordinated message of what was going to happen if there was action that was taken by Russia.

-And if I had been talking to Joe Biden, I would have said, look, this is your opportunity to show leadership.
+And if I had been talking to Joe Biden, I would have said, look, this is your opportunity to show leadership and to say, this is how we're going to stand against what you're doing in Ukraine.

 And going after him for war crimes, cutting off the energy, just like you said, you are so spot on with that.

-And Sean, that means we need an operation warp speed for U.S. energy, returning us to be energy independent like we were under President Donald Trump.
+And Sean, that means we need an Operation Warp speed for U.S. energy, returning us to be energy independent like we were under President Donald Trump.

-Um you know, that's what we need to do.
+You know, that's what we need to do.

-And and Biden should have gone in there and said to NATO, look, this is what we're doing.
+And Biden should have gone in there and said to NATO, look, this is what we're doing.

 Join us in this.